readytow0rk/Pick-Up-Casper-Game-Website/READMY.md

 Project works and looks good for different resolution.I checked on: Iphone SE, Pixel 5,Samsung galaxy S8+, Galaxy s ultra, Ipad air, Mini, Surface pro 7 and computer/laptop resolution.

-If you will choose 1 level and will not wait untill hi end start new both levels will working in same time and you literally cant understand how many time you have and scores as well.
+If you will choose 1 level and will not wait untill he end start new both levels will working in same time and you literally cant understand how many time you have and scores as well.

 ### Validator Testing